 - The ability to use no-till or conservation-till systems, with consequent benefits to soil structure and organisms (Felsot, 2000).

 A study conducted by the American Soybean Association (ASA) on tillage frequency on soybean farms showed that significant numbers of farmers adopted the “no-tillage” or “reduced tillage” practice after planting herbicide-tolerant soybean varieties.
 This simple weed management approach saved over 234 million gallons of fuel and left 247 million tons of irreplaceable topsoil undisturbed.

-From 1996 to 2014, HT crops consistently occupied the largest planting area of biotech crops.
-In 2014 alone, HT crops occupied 102.6 million hectares or 57% of the 181.5 million hectares of biotech crops planted globally.
+From 1996 to 2018, HT crops consistently occupied the largest planting area of biotech crops.
+In 2018 alone, HT crops occupied 87.5 million hectares or 45% of the 191.7 million hectares of biotech crops planted globally.
 The most common are the glyphosate and glufosinate tolerant varieties.
-The following table shows countries that have approved major HT crops for food, feed, and/or cultivation.
+The following table shows countries that have approved major HT (with single and stacked genes) crops for food, feed, and/or cultivation.

 |Flax, Linseed||Canada, Colombia, USA|

 |Maize||Argentina, Australia, Brazil, Canada, China, Colombia, Costa Rica, Cuba, EU, Honduras, Indonesia, Iran, Japan, Malaysia, Mexico, New Zealand, Nigeria, Pakistan, Panama, Paraguay, Philippines, Russian Federation, Singapore, South Africa, South Korea, Switzerland, Taiwan, Thailand, Turkey, USA, Uruguay, Vietnam, Zambia|

 |Potato||Australia, Canada, Japan, Mexico, New Zealand, Philippines, South Korea, USA|